NxPKG/khulnasoft-docs/content/cloudflare-one/policies/data-loss-prevention/datasets.md

 {{<heading-pill style="beta">}}DLP datasets{{</heading-pill>}}

-Cloudflare DLP can scan your web traffic and SaaS applications for specific data defined in a custom dataset.
-Sensitive data can be hashed before reaching Cloudflare and redacted from matches in [payload logs](/cloudflare-one/policies/data-loss-prevention/dlp-policies/payload-logging/).
+Khulnasoft DLP can scan your web traffic and SaaS applications for specific data defined in a custom dataset.
+Sensitive data can be hashed before reaching Khulnasoft and redacted from matches in [payload logs](/cloudflare-one/policies/data-loss-prevention/dlp-policies/payload-logging/).

 ## DLP dataset types